Merrill Cook

-Merrill Cook (born May 6, 1946) is a Republican Party politician and businessman who served in the United States House of Representatives from Utah.
+Merrill Alonzo Cook (born May 6, 1946) is an American politician and businessman who served as a Republican Party member in the United States House of Representatives from Utah.

 Early life and career

-Born in Philadelphia, Pennsylvania and raised in Salt Lake City, Utah, Cook was the son of scientist Melvin A. Cook who pioneered the development of slurry explosives.
+Born in Philadelphia, Pennsylvania, and raised in Salt Lake City, Utah, Cook was the son of scientist Melvin A. Cook who pioneered the development of slurry explosives.
 He graduated from East High School in 1964 and the University of Utah in 1969 and earned an M.B.A. from Harvard Business School in 1971.
 He was hired as a budget analyst by Arthur D. Little, Inc. and in 1973 founded Cook Slurry Company, a mining explosives manufacturer, of which he served as president and chief executive.

 Cook married Camille Sanders with whom he had five children.
 They are members of the Church of Jesus Christ of Latter-day Saints.
-Camille, an opera singer in the LDS Church, died of complications from Alzheimer's disease on January 15, 2015.
+Camille, an opera singer, died of complications from Alzheimer's disease on January 15, 2015.